AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-12-javascript-promise-tricks.md

 A couple things to note.
 First, if you want to run some code at even intervals, this isn't the best approach—that's why `setInterval` exists.
 Second, if all you want to do is fire some callback after `n` milliseconds, you should use a regular old `setTimeout`.
 The sleep function we defined here mainly comes in handy when you want to slow down the iterations of a loop, for example.

-## JavaScript Promises for the Win
+## JavaScript Promises and Promising JavaScript

-Promises are powerful—once you get over the initial fear of using and understanding them, you'll find yourself discovering new patterns and possibilities in JavaScript.
+Promises are pretty neat—once you get over the initial fear of using and understanding them, you'll find yourself discovering new patterns and possibilities in JavaScript.
 I hope you found this tutorial helpful!

+{% include unsplashAttribution.md name="Antonio Uquiche" username="antoniouquiche" photo_id="W6s6eJc0CTY" %}